ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Select your desired workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
-        All your existing dedicated host that you have created are shown.
+        All your existing dedicated hosts that you have created are shown.
 4. Click **Reserve host**.
 5. Click **Create new**
 6. Enter your custom **Dedicated host group name**.
 7. Share this dedicated host group among other workspaces by providing the available workspaces with a secondary access.
-        The workspaces that are in the same region as the primary workspace and are in active state can be selected.
+        The workspaces that are in the same region as the primary workspace and are in an active state can be selected.
         {: note}

 8. Click **Save**.

-You can click on a desired dedicated host group to access the host group details.
-Further, you can create more dedicated host, share or unshare workspaces with secondary access.
+You can click a desired dedicated host group to access the host group details.
+Further, you can create more dedicated host, share, or unshare workspaces with secondary access.
 {: important}

 ### Sharing or unsharing dedicated host group among workspaces